antoinejeannot/daidai/README.md

 ### Cache Strategies

-`daidai` offers multiple caching strategies for files:
+`daidai` offers multiple caching strategies for artifacts:

 - `on_disk`: Download once and keep permanently in the cache directory
 - `on_disk_temporary`: Download to a temporary location, deleted when the process exits
-- `no_cache`: Do not cache the file, fetch it each time.
+- `no_cache`: Do not cache the artifact(s), fetch it each time.
 Useful for dynamic content, or when you do not have permission to write to disk

 ### Storage Systems